Jérémy Manzorro

-Jérémy Manzorro (born 11 November 1991) is a French professional footballer of Spanish origin who plays as a midfielder for Polish club Sandecja Nowy Sącz.
+Jérémy Philippe Bernad Manzorro (born 11 November 1991) is a French professional footballer who plays as a midfielder.

 Career

 Born in Villeurbanne, Manzorro started his senior career at Stade de Reims.
 He made his first-team debut on 13 May 2011, coming on as a second-half substitute in a 1–1 away draw against Clermont Foot in the Ligue 2.
 In 2012, Manzorro joined Bourg-Péronnas in the Championnat National.

+Chernomorets Burgas

 In July 2013, after a successful trial, Manzorro signed for Bulgarian side Chernomorets Burgas.
 In the 2013–14 season, he earned 30 appearances in the Bulgarian A group, scoring three goals.
 Manzorro's contract was terminated at the end of the season after Chernomorets finished in 11th place and relegated to B group.

+Slavia Sofia

 On 9 June 2014, Manzorro signed for Slavia Sofia as a free agent.
 His first goal for Slavia came on 3 December when he scored in a 2–2 home draw against Cherno More Varna in the Bulgarian Cup.
 On 13 December, he scored his first hat-trick in Bulgaria, scoring all three of his team's goals in a 3–1 home league win over Levski Sofia.